poxet/tharga-reporter/README.md

 There is a *Renderer* object that you will have to create...

 ```
-var renderer = new Renderer(template, documentData, true, documentProperties, debug);
+var renderer = new Renderer(template, documentData, documentProperties, pageSizeInfo, debug);
 ```

 The parameters to send to the constructor is
 - template - The actual template
 - documentData - The data part
-- includeBackgroundObjects - If set to true, all elements with the property *IsBackground=true* will be rendered.
 - documentProperties - Properties for the document.
+- PageSizeInfo - Information about the size of the document to be rendered (A4, A3, Letter or custom)
 - debug - Lines and information will be outputet (in blue), so that you can see what is going on.

 ##### DocumentProperties